scorpido74/azure-docs.nl-nl/articles/cost-management/azure-vm-extended-metrics.md

 ---
-title: Uitgebreide metrische gegevens voor Azure virtual machines toevoegen | Microsoft Docs
+title: Add extended metrics for Azure virtual machines | Microsoft Docs
-description: Dit artikel helpt u bij het inschakelen en metrische gegevens over uitgebreide diagnostische gegevens configureren voor uw Azure VM's.
+description: This article helps you enable and configure extended diagnostics metrics for your Azure VMs.
 services: cost-management
 keywords: ''
 author: bandersmsft